 His Bio for the Homecoming Court read that he liked surfing, snowboarding, and being Captain of the Swim Team.
-It also read – in its original form – that he was the son of two people instead of just one, but that part was edited out.
-Maybe it was too much to ask to include it.
-Maybe it didn’t seem as important to someone else.
+It also read – in its original form – that he was the son of two people instead of just one, but that part was edited out in the final draft, and not by me.
+Maybe it was too much for me to ask to include it.
+Maybe it didn’t seem an important detail, to someone else.
 Maybe it made those folks uncomfortable.

 But let me tell you what’s really uncomfortable.

-What’s uncomfortable is seeing squirming divorced parents giving each other the cold shoulder while their child stands awkwardly between them, a child who is scared they may cause a scene.
+What’s uncomfortable is seeing squirming divorced parents giving each other the cold shoulder in public while their child stands awkwardly between them, a child who is scared they may cause a scene.

 What’s uncomfortable is hearing someone say, “I hate my dad.”
-It also pisses me off.
+That also pisses me off.